AryaVinod3512/LearningPython/README.md

 # LearningPython
-This is a repository that contains Python programs that I have coded over 3 years, from when I started learning to code in Python till present.
+This is a repository that contains all my work as a beginner in coding in Python.